Battery0/refresher-bookmark-manager/README.md

 As a web user
 So that I can see all my web bookmarks
 I'd like a web page that displays them all as a list

+As a web user
+So that I can save a new bookmark
+I'd like to be able to add new bookmarks
 ```

 ## Initial Domain Model